ezEngine/docs/docs/custom-code/typescript/typescript-overview.md

 ## Extending the Engine with TypeScript

-The TypeScript integration allows you to create [custom components (TODO)](custom-ts-components.md).
+The TypeScript integration allows you to create [custom components](custom-ts-components.md).
 TypeScript components can interact both with each other, as well as with C++ components.
 The APIs available to TypeScript code are deliberately very similar to their C++ counterparts, to make it easy to migrate a TypeScript component to C++, if the need arises.

 At the moment you can't use TypeScript to write things like custom [game states](../../runtime/application/game-state.md).